Skip to main content

 with req.body of type User

-The Fastify adapter supports subscriptions via the @fastify/websocket plugin.
+The Fastify adapter supports WebSockets via the @fastify/websocket plugin.
 All you have to do in addition to the above steps is install the dependency, add some subscriptions to your router and activate the useWSS option in the plugin.
 The minimum Fastify version required for @fastify/websocket is 3.11.0.

 Install dependencies